nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   - Pros:
   	- Meets target user profile by utilising CLI rather than GUI.
   - Cons:
-  	- User has to search for the csv file's absolute path.
+  	- More troublesome for the user as user has to search for the csv file's absolute path.
-  	- File could not exist or be in the wrong format.
+  	- File could also not exist or be in the wrong format.
 Would require additional exception handling.

 ### Encryption